deidyomega/telegram_photos/README.md

 To reupload:

+* Run local to get a session
 * docker build -t tgramphotos .
-* docker save tgramphotos > tgramphotos.tar
-* Download the tar
-* Upload to the nas
-* Deploy the image
 * Keep the SESSION there, or it wont work.